 There are challenges to address when starting from bytecode rather than source code.
 First, the data representation is low-level.
 For instance, functions have been compiled down to flat closures; the bytecode interpreter is a stack machine.
 Also, little type information remains to help us in the translation.
-It was not clear at first whether these data representations could be mapped to available Javascript datastructures in an efficient way.
+It was not clear at first whether these data representations could be mapped to available JavaScript data-structures in an efficient way.
 Second, one may fear that going from a low-level language to a higher level language would result in a low code density.
-Third, one must find ways to represent unstructured code using the limited Javascript control statements (Javascript does not have a goto statement).
-Last, one must design a way to easily use the available Javascript APIs, though they are object-oriented and the calling convention of Javascript differs from the OCaml one.
+Third, one must find ways to represent unstructured code using the limited JavaScript control statements (JavaScript does not have a goto statement).
+Last, one must design a way to use the available JavaScript APIs in an easy way, though they are object-oriented and the calling convention of JavaScript differs from the OCaml one.
 We believe that we have addressed these challenges successfully and that starting from OCaml bytecode provides a good tradeoff.